derektan95/ego-planner-swarm/README.md

 For any technical issues, please contact Xin Zhou (iszhouxin@zju.edu.cn) or Fei GAO (fgaoaa@zju.edu.cn).

 For commercial inquiries, please contact Fei GAO (fgaoaa@zju.edu.cn).

+# NOTE
+This is stored as a submodule.